pymc-devs/pymc/readme.md

 ## Features

  * Intuitive model specification syntax, for example, `x ~ N(0,1)` translates to `x = Normal(0,1)`
- * Powerful sampling algorithms, such as the [No U-Turn Sampler](http://arxiv.org/abs/1111.4246), allow complex models with thousands of parameters with little specialized knowledge of fitting algorithms.
+ * **Powerful sampling algorithms**, such as the [No U-Turn Sampler](http://arxiv.org/abs/1111.4246), allow complex models with thousands of parameters with little specialized knowledge of fitting algorithms.
+ * **Variational inference**: [ADVI](http://arxiv.org/abs/1506.03431) for fast approximate posterior estimation as well as mini-batch ADVI for large data sets.
  * Easy optimization for finding the *maximum a posteriori*(MAP) point
  * [Theano](http://deeplearning.net/software/theano/) features
   * Numpy broadcasting and advanced indexing